sdeming/botarena/LANGUAGE.md

     push BIT_3   ; Set bit 3
     or
     pop @d4      ; @d4 now contains: 00001100 (12)

-    ; Apply mask with AND (keep only bits 2 and 3) push @d3     ; Value: 00100110 (38)
+    push @d3     ; Value: 00100110 (38)
     push @d4     ; Mask:  00001100 (12)
     and
     pop @d5      ; @d5 now contains: 00000100 (4)
     dbg @d5

-    ; Bitwise NOT example
     mov @d6 85   ; 01010101
     push @d6
     not          ; Inverts bits -> 10101010 (for the lower 8 bits)